Rex Sinquefield

-Rex Andrew Sinquefield (/ˈsɪŋkfiːld/; born September 7, 1944) is an American businessman, investor, and philanthropist who has been called an "index-fund pioneer" for creating the first passively managed index fund open to the general public.
+Rex Andrew Sinquefield (/ˈsɪŋkfiːld/; born September 7, 1944) is an American businessman, investor, and philanthropist who has been called an 'index-fund pioneer' for contributing to the early development and popularization of passively managed index funds among retail investors.
 Sinquefield was also a co-founder of Dimensional Fund Advisors.
-He is active in Missouri politics.
+A member of the Republican Party, he is active in Missouri politics.

 Early life and education

-He had 18 cleft palate operations before age five.
+Sinquefield had 18 cleft palate operations before age five.
 His father died when he was five years old.
 Sinquefield and his brother were placed in a local Catholic orphanage, the Saint Vincent Home for Children in St. Louis, Missouri.
 Sinquefield told the BBC that the school's regimentation taught him self-discipline.
 When they were teenagers, Sinquefield and his brother returned home to live with their mother.

 He graduated from Bishop DuBourg High School in 1962.
 He studied to be a priest at the Diocesan Seminary at Cardinal Glennon College in St. Louis.
-During the Vietnam War, he served as a “high-end gopher” in the finance corps at Fort Riley, as he put it.”
+During the Vietnam War, he served as what he described as a "high-end gopher" in the finance corps at Fort Riley.
 He majored in business for his undergraduate degree from Saint Louis University and received an MBA from University of Chicago.

 Career

 Sinquefield worked at the American National Bank of Chicago, developing, in 1973, the first S&P 500 passively managed index fund.
 Due to high transaction costs at the time and low-liquidity for many smaller company stocks, Sinquefield did not initially buy all 500 stocks listed in the S&P 500, but he was able to nonetheless closely track the index.
 After seven years, the fund managed $12 billion.

 In May 1974, in the depths of the worst bear market since the 1930s, Sinquefield and Roger Ibbotson made a brash prediction: The Dow Jones Industrial Average, floundering in the 800s at the time, would hit 9,218 in 1998 and 10,000 by November 1999.
-He was spot on.
+Their prediction proved largely accurate.